 - - Bigger stock keeping units are cheaper than smaller sizes.
 So, if you are going to formula feed for longer, going for a bigger size pack is a reasonable and affordable choice.

 - - Make sure you check the expiry date before buying a pack.
 It should not be expired or even near expiry as you will not use up the whole box in one go, and it might last you a few days or weeks.

 How To Prepare The Bottle Of Formula Milk

 Each brand has its powder, and water proportion ratio recommended based on the composition.
 All powdered formula comes with a scoop to measure the powder and mix a particular amount of water.
 Please stick to the ratio mentioned in the box and do not experiment with proportions.
-Inappropriate promotions can cause constipation or diarrhoea.
+Inappropriate promotions can cause constipation or diarrhea.